ronchese66/devops-lab/README.md

 - **Fix RWX (ReadWriteMany) support.**
   The current setup includes an in-cluster NFS server configured for RWX access.
 However, the implementation is non-functional at the moment, and media storage currently falls back to node-local storage.
 The RWX issue will not be resolved in the current cluster — instead, I plan to address it properly once the project moves to an AWS-based production-ready setup.

-- **Introduce Helm charts.**
-  I plan to replace the current static Kubernetes manifests with reusable and configurable Helm charts to simplify deployment and configuration management.

 - **Refactor and improve the current setup.**
   I aim to revisit and fix suboptimal decisions, reorganize Kubernetes manifests, and improve structure, naming, and reliability across all project components.